-The mistaken belief that workplace safety is not your responsibility can form because it is so much easier to leave the company in charge of safety, to shrug off responsibility and disengage from the process.
+The mistaken belief that workplace safety is not your responsibility can form because it is so much easier to leave

 I just cannot understand why anyone would trust their safety to their boss.
 If something happens to you, yes, the boss will have to explain it to your family, the company will have to take responsibility, but it will be you laid up and in pain.
 It is your family that will suffer the loss of their security.